Argentina's fledgling lithium sector clipped by coronavirus

-BUENOS AIRES, April 16 (Reuters) - Argentina’s fledgling lithium sector has been torpedoed by the global spread of coronavirus, with operations stalled by a nationwide crackdown and some projects being abandoned as the pandemic has sharpened economic concerns in the country.
+BUENOS AIRES (Reuters) - Argentina’s fledgling lithium sector has been torpedoed by the global spread of coronavirus, with operations stalled by a nationwide crackdown and some projects being abandoned as the pandemic has sharpened economic concerns in the country.

 Argentina is part of South America’s so-called “lithium triangle,” a major sources of the light metal that is key to the development of electrified vehicles.
 It has been pushing new projects to catch up with neighboring lithium powerhouse Chile.